Read below to find out more about Surgical Excisions.

 For patients scheduled with Dr. Lee for mohs or excisional surgery: View and print the Preparing for Surgery with Dr. Lee handout.

-For patients scheduled with Dr. Adler, Alexander, Bremner, Chang, Larsen or Resnick for surgery: View and print the Preparing for Surgery - General Dermatology handout.
+For patients scheduled with Dr. Adler, Alexander, Bremner, Chang, Hopkins or Resnick for surgery: View and print the Preparing for Surgery - General Dermatology handout.

 WHAT CAN I EXPECT AFTER THE SURGERY?